The Manufacturers Life Insurance Company Has $27.24 Million Holdings in The AES Co. (NYSE:AES)

 The Manufacturers Life Insurance Company boosted its stake in shares of The AES Co.
 (NYSE:AES) by 2.8% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 1,504,139 shares of the utilities provider’s stock after purchasing an additional 41,102 shares during the quarter.
 The Manufacturers Life Insurance Company’s holdings in The AES were worth $27,239,000 at the end of the most recent quarter.

-The AES (NYSE:AES) last posted its earnings results on Wednesday, November 11th.
-The utilities provider reported $0.42 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.43 by ($0.01).
+The AES (NYSE:AES) last issued its quarterly earnings data on Wednesday, November 11th.
+The utilities provider reported $0.42 EPS for the quarter, missing analysts’ consensus estimates of $0.43 by ($0.01).
 The AES had a positive return on equity of 24.03% and a negative net margin of 3.67%.
-The firm had revenue of $2.55 billion during the quarter, compared to the consensus estimate of $2.73 billion.
-During the same period in the previous year, the company posted $0.48 EPS.
-The firm’s revenue for the quarter was down 3.0% compared to the same quarter last year.
-As a group, sell-side analysts anticipate that The AES Co. will post 1.39 EPS for the current fiscal year.
+The company had revenue of $2.55 billion for the quarter, compared to the consensus estimate of $2.73 billion.
+During the same period in the prior year, the company earned $0.48 EPS.
+The firm’s revenue was down 3.0% compared to the same quarter last year.
+As a group, equities analysts predict that The AES Co. will post 1.39 earnings per share for the current fiscal year.

 The business also recently disclosed a quarterly dividend, which was paid on Monday, November 16th.
 Shareholders of record on Friday, October 30th were issued a dividend of $0.1433 per share.
 This represents a $0.57 dividend on an annualized basis and a yield of 2.81%.
 The ex-dividend date was Thursday, October 29th.
 The AES’s dividend payout ratio is currently 41.91%.